Skip to content

 Feeds are where the “what’s happening” half of a brief or a discourse opportunity comes from.
 Your wiki supplies the “what you know” half.

 The same X post or newsletter issue can show up in more than one user’s follow list.
 Sadie keeps one canonical copy per piece of content, keyed by source and external ID, and links it to each user’s feed separately.
 You see your feed.
 Behind the scenes the content lives once.
 This keeps storage honest and makes theme counts accurate.
+If a later refresh discovers a better canonical body, existing per-user rows repair from it; longer bodies win by default, and shorter replacements are allowed only for clear boilerplate cleanup.

 Dedup and theme clustering happen in the compile step